Student Handbook

 - All students participating in BHS athletics are required to pay for ASB and the participation fee.

-Sports by season – DATES SUBJECT TO CHANGE: * indicates non-cut sport
+Sports offered by season: * indicates non-cut sport

 Insurance program: